funatsufumiya/timeline_rs/README.md

 ### Indirectly referenced projects

-This work is heavily inspired by [ofxTimeline](https://github.com/YCAMInterlab/ofxTimeline), and intended to use data created by ofxTimeline.
+This work is heavily inspired by [ofxTimeline](https://github.com/YCAMInterlab/ofxTimeline) of [YCAMInterlab](https://github.com/YCAMInterlab), not only the code, but also the concept and the spirit.
+And highly intended to use data created by ofxTimeline.

 Some code-bases are referenced from ofxTimeline, and some dependencies are also referenced like ofxEasing and ofxTween.